jason-napolitano/CodeIgniter4-Cart-Module/README.md

 More detailed information can be found [here](https://codeigniter.com/userguide3/libraries/cart.html).
-Please note that the documentation is for the CodeIgniter 3 library but the fundamentals and inner workings of the library are still the same since this is a direct port over to CodeIgniter 4.
+Please note that the documentation is for the CodeIgniter 3 library but the fundamentals and inner workings of the library are still nearly identical.

 ## Installation:
  - Install via composer `composer install jason-napolitano/codeigniter4-cart-module`